happytunesai/EZ-SST-Logger-GUI/README.md

 ## Overview

 The **EZ STT Logger GUI** is a versatile graphical application for real-time speech-to-text (STT) recognition and audio logging.
-The app supports multiple modes – from local Whisper models and using the OpenAI and ElevenLabs APIs to WebSocket-based control and integration options (e.g., with Streamer.bot).
+The app supports multiple modes – from local Whisper models and using the OpenAI and ElevenLabs APIs to WebSocket-based control and integration options.

+It is often used as an STT extension for Streamer.bot setups, particularly in conjunction with extended versions of the **PNGTuber-GPT** addon (like the one by happytunesai, based on the original by RapidRabbit-11485).

 Thanks to an intuitive interface and extensive configuration options, the application can be flexibly adapted to individual needs.

 ---